fsprojects/ExcelFinancialFunctions/README.md

 There are two notable areas where we judged that Excel was sufficiently incorrect such that we needed to deviate from the primary goal of matching Excel precisely.

-THe first is the coupDays algorithm.
+The first is the coupDays algorithm.
 Excel doesn't respect the following:

 ```
 coupDays = coupDaysBS + coupDaysNC.